 We would like to accept everybody who applies for one of our Northern Craft Fairs but it's just not possible.
 At the current rate, 1 in 6 applications are accepted to our fairs.
 Here are some tips and best practices when applying for our fairs:

 3. We’re always looking for something new and interesting.
 If you’re not sure whether your craft would be suitable but you want to take part, get in touch and apply!
 If you have a creative idea but you’re not sure how it’d work, get in touch and apply!
 We really like to champion new makers at Northern Craft and are putting an emphasis on supporting the crafting community.
-Makers like Searlait McCrea & Coffyn Furniture had their first ever stall at our April Fair and we did everything we could to help it go as smoothly for them as possible.
+Many makers, including Searlait McCrea and Coffyn Furniture, had their first stall with us.

 4. If you're new or you don't have a lot of work to show, apply for half a table.
 Half tables are great for us as we are extremely limited by space so it gives us the opportunity to show off more amazing makers.

 6. KEEP APPLYING!
 We’ll probably never have a fair big enough for everyone we’d like to have involved.
 If we have to turn you down one time, it’s probably more about space than your work, so please keep applying.
-We also are big on variety at our fairs and it's great for us to change the line up as much as possible from each fair to the next.
-On the flip side it's also good for customers to see some of the same makers for the 2nd time.
-We have big plans and are looking to expand in the near future so there will be plenty more opportunities.
+We also are big on variety at our fairs and it's great for us to change the line-up as much as possible from each fair to the next.

 7. This one is a little pedantic so we apologise but when you apply, please spell your email address and/or website correctly.
 Pretty much everything else can be spelled incorrectly but it's difficult for us to see your work or get in touch with you if we don't have the correct details for you.